enoklearn/engineering/exercises/clean-code/tech-debt-reducer.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

 1. Work with your mentor to get involved in discussions around technical debt at your company.
 2. Listen to some of the challenges that having technical debt creates.
-3. Hypothesize how reducing technical debt could increase the velocity of your team.
+3. Hypothesize how reducing technical debt could increase your team's velocity.
 4. Share the results with your mentor.

 ## Questions